shutingrz/bind9/doc/arm/reference.rst

    database file size, but the largest size that the database may grow to.

-   Because the database file is memory mapped, its size is limited by the address space of the named process.
+   Because the database file is memory-mapped, its size is limited by the address space of the ``named`` process.
 The default of 32 megabytes was chosen to be usable with 32-bit ``named`` builds.
 The largest permitted value is 1 terabyte.
 Given typical zone configurations without elaborate ACLs, a 32 MB NZD file ought to be able to hold configurations of about 100,000 zones.

 ``managed-keys-directory``
-   Specifies the directory in which to store the files that track managed DNSSEC keys (i.e., those configured using the ``initial-key`` or ``initial-ds`` keywords in a ``trust-anchors`` statement).
+   This specifies the directory in which to store the files that track managed DNSSEC keys (i.e., those configured using the ``initial-key`` or ``initial-ds`` keywords in a ``trust-anchors`` statement).
 By default, this is the working directory.
 The directory *must* be writable by the effective user ID of the ``named`` process.

-   If ``named`` is not configured to use views, then managed keys for the server will be tracked in a single file called ``managed-keys.bind``.
+   If ``named`` is not configured to use views, managed keys for the server will be tracked in a single file called ``managed-keys.bind``.
 Otherwise, managed keys will be tracked in separate files, one file per view; each file name will be the view